Derek Stanley

-Derek Stanley (born August 27, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Derek Stanley (born August 27, 1985) is an American college football coach and former professional football wide receiver who played in the National Football League (NFL).
+He is the wide receivers coach for Missouri Baptist University, a position he has held since 2026.
 He played college football for the Wisconsin–Whitewater Warhawks and was selected by the St. Louis Rams in the seventh round of the 2007 NFL draft.

 Early life

 Stanley attended Verona Area High School and was a student and a letterman in football, basketball, and track.
 In football, he was a two-time All-Area selection and was twice named as an All-Conference selection.
 The Wisconsin State Journal named Stanley Wisconsin's high school football player of the year in 2002, after he amassed more than 2,000 yards rushing in his senior season at Verona Area High School.

 College career

 Stanley played wide receiver at the University of Wisconsin–Whitewater.
-In addition, he was a track All-America and ran a reported 4.32 forty-yard dash.
+In addition, he was a track All-American and ran a reported 4.32 forty-yard dash.